KerstenDoering/CPI-Pipeline/ReadMe.rst

 - List of packages:

+    - Python 2.7

     - postgresql (here: version 9.3, used to store evaluation results)

     - libxml-perl (here: version 0.08, used for the generation of cross-validation splits)

-    - python-numpy (here: using Python 2.7, used within the make experiment steps)
+    - python-lxml

+    - python-numpy

     - default-jdk (Java 7 or 8, used for the execution of JAR files)

     - python-nltk

+    - python-pip

     - pip install bllipparser (python bindings for the BLLIP natural language parser)